 - Businesses in the community in Qatar

 Business in Qatar

-Turbo-charged by massive gas riches and a development frenzy ahead of the 2022 World Cup football tournament, Qatar has been booming for a decade.
+Turbo-charged by massive gas riches and a development frenzy ahead of the 2022 FIFA World Cup, Qatar has been booming for a decade.
 Economic growth might be cooling; a diplomatic and trade embargo imposed on Doha by Saudi Arabia, Bahrain, Egypt, and the UAE since 2017 doesn’t help.
 However, the country remains undeniably wealthy, and Qatari citizens remain the world’s richest per head.